GSA/challenges-and-prizes/_historical-challenges/digital-service-contracting-professional-training-and-development-program-challenge.md

 winner-solution-title-9: ''
 memberIdeaSubmissionAllowed: false
 showTitle: true
-description: 'Winner Update:    The Challenge Managers, Traci Walker and Joanie Newhart, both of the Office of Management and Budget (OMB), made the call to notify <strong>Team ICF International and ASI Government</strong> that their program design had been selected as the winner of the Digital Service Contracting Professional Training
+description: 'Winner Update:    <p>The Challenge Managers, Traci Walker and Joanie Newhart, both of the Office of Management and Budget (OMB), made the call to notify <strong>Team ICF International and ASI Government</strong> that their program design had been selected as the winner of the Digital Service Contracting Professional Training